eduardopinheiromr/nextjs-boilerplate/README.md

 ### To get favicon and others -> https://favicon.io/favicon-converter/

-### To get custom

-# **How to run local**
+# **How to quickstart development**

-First, you need to clone this repository.

-Inside the directory, run in terminal:
+Inside the directory, run in terminal only once\*:

-    yarn quickstart
+    yarn setup && yarn dev

+\*yarn setup will delete the .git folder, so you should run it only once.
+After this, run only yarn dev to start the development server.

 Then, open in your browser http://localhost:3000/
 <br/>